Recess Activities

-Recess Art is a publicly accessible nonprofit artist work and exhibition space located in a street-level storefront at 46 Washington Avenue in Clinton Hill, Brooklyn, New York City.
+Recess Art is a publicly accessible nonprofit artist work and exhibition space located in a street-level storefront at 46 Washington Avenue in Clinton Hill, Brooklyn, New York City, United States.

 Free of charge and open to the public, Recess facilitates everyday interactions between artists and the community in order to promote the productive space of the working artist as a site of valuable visual and intellectual interactions.

 History

 Recess was formed in May 2009 to address concerns that emerging artists cannot afford to live or work in proximity to exhibition communities.

 Recess "functions neither exclusively as a gallery nor a studio space, but instead gives artists the ability to set the terms of their work in a store-front location that is open to the public.
 The nature of this setting creates a shared space for artists, viewers, and the work."

 Artists in Session

 Once a year, Recess has an open call for applications for artists interested in Recess's artist in residence program, Session.
 Session artists receive a materials stipend and two to three months to use Recess as a work and exhibition space.

-In an interview with Fractured Atlas, Recess's founding director, Allison Weisberg said, "Recess resident [artists] can take risks and experiment in our non-traditional space while gaining visibility in SoHo’s “traditional” exhibition community.
+In an interview with Fractured Atlas Recess's founding director, Allison Weisberg said, "Recess resident [artists] can take risks and experiment in our non-traditional space while gaining visibility in SoHo's “traditional” exhibition community.
 Recess artists are given ample space, within which they can choose to create large-scale, process-based and/or site-specific work, and a stipend with which to purchase project materials."

-The next open call for applications will be January 2020.